pclaypoole/Financial-Planning/README.md

-# Unit 5 - Financial Planning
+# Financial Planning

 ![Financial Planner](Images/financial-planner.png)

 ## Background

-You decided to start a FinTech consultancy firm, and you want to make the difference by working on projects with high social impact in local communities.
-You just won your first contract to help one of the biggest credit unions in your area.
-They want to create a tool that helps their members enhance their financial health.
-The Chief Technology Officer (CTO) of the credit union, asked you to develop a prototype application to present a demo in the next credit union assembly.
+Create a tool that helps credit union members enhance their financial health.
+Develop a prototype application to present a demo in the next credit union assembly.

 The credit union board wants to allow the union's members to assess their monthly personal finances, and also be able to forecast a reasonability good retirement plan based on cryptocurrencies, stocks, and bonds.

-In this challenge, you will use all the skills you have learned until now, focusing on using APIs as part of the technical solution.
+Focus on using APIs as part of the technical solution.

-You will create two financial analysis tools using Jupyter notebooks.
-The first will be a personal finance planner that will allow user to visualize their savings composed by investments in shares and cryptocurrencies to assess if they have enough money as an emergency fund.
+Create two financial analysis tools:

+* The first will be a personal finance planner that will allow users to visualize their savings composed by investments in shares and cryptocurrencies to assess if they have enough money as an emergency fund.

-The second tool will be a retirement planning tool that will use the Alpaca API to fetch historical closing prices for a retirement portfolio composed by stocks and bonds and then run Monte Carlo simulations to project the portfolio performance at 30 years.
-You will then use the Monte Carlo data to answer questions about the portfolio.
+* The second tool will be a retirement planning tool that will use the Alpaca API to fetch historical closing prices for a retirement portfolio composed by stocks and bonds and then run Monte Carlo simulations to project the portfolio performance at 30 years.
+Anaylze portfolios.

 ---